-5 Serial Killer Romance Books (Psychopath Love Story)
+5 Serial Killer Romance Books (Psychopath Love Stories)

-I freaking love serial killer romances.
-They’re one of my favorite things to read about romance.
 As a psychological thrill lover, I always choose books and movies with serial killer/assassin tropes.
 This makes the story more dynamic, twisted, and exciting on the last page.
-So, I want to discuss my top 5 serial killer romance novels for you.
-Let’s go!
+So, I want to discuss five serial killer romance novels for you.
+Let’s read!

 1. The Risk (Mindf*ck)

 So, we have our heroine, a serial killer, and our hero, a detective, and they work together to have some situation.
-They are going to fall in love, and we see a corrupt hero by the end of this.
-The story is told through alternating points of view from Lana’s and from Logan’s points of view, which I enjoyed because we get to see inside Lana’s head.
-We see Logan not only falling in love with this woman but also there’s a connection there that he can’t explain.
+They will fall in love, and we will see a corrupt hero by the end of this.
+The story is told through alternating points of view from Lana’s and Logan’s points of view, which I enjoyed because we get to see inside Lana’s head.
+We see Logan not only falling in love with this woman, but also, there’s a connection there that he can’t explain.

 The storyline is unique, with many twists and turns.
 I missed the hype I found in the book’s first half.
-However, the books of the series are technically a serial that you must read to get the overarching plot.
+However, the series books are technically a serial you must read to get the overarching plot.
 Overall, you’ll fall in love and down the rabbit hole of serial killers.
 Don’t miss it!

 Author: S.T.
 Abby